mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 - The last used RB number is now saved for the next session
 - The generation of the files required for Vanadium normalization is now done on the Focus tab of the user interface.
 This means the Vanadium data can be updated without having to rerun the Ceria calibration.
 As part of this change the setting "Force Vanadium Recalculation" has been removed and the Vanadium run number input has been moved from the Calibration tab to the Focus tab.
-The Vanadium run number is also no longer written to the prm generated on the Calibration tab
+The Vanadium run number is also no longer written to the prm generated on the Calibration tab (Note: this is a breaking change and means .prm files generated from the EngDiff UI with older versions of Mantid won't load successfully)

 Improvements